wesleyfongchong/website-content/post/web-platform-api/javascript-async-defer/index.md

 Considering the pros of `defer`, is seems a better choice over `async` in a variety of scenarios.

-Unless you are fine with delaying the first render of the page, making sure that when the page is parsed the JavaScript you want is already executed.
+Unless you are fine with delaying the first render of the page, make sure that when the page is parsed the JavaScript you want is already executed.